FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Traffic Flow

 The governing equation is a scalar conservation law with a nonlinear flux function:

-where $\rho \in [0, 1]$ represents the normalized traffic density (fraction of road capacity), and $v_{\max}(x)$ is the spatially-varying maximum velocity.
+where $\rho \in [0, 1]$ represents the normalized traffic density (fraction of road capacity), and $v_{\max}(x)$ is the spatially varying maximum velocity.
 The flux function $Q(\rho) = v_{\max} \rho (1-\rho)$ is concave with maximum at $\rho = 0.5$, leading to characteristic shock formation when high-density regions encounter low-density regions.